9.1

 On-premise ERP is software installed on local, company-owned servers instead of deployed through the cloud.
 In a time where cloud-based solutions dominate, finding genuine on-premise options is increasingly difficult.

-Our comprehensive research and testing cut through the noise, ensuring that every system listed here truly operates within your own infrastructure.
+Our comprehensive research and testing ensures that every system listed here truly operates within your own infrastructure.
 These are our top recommendations:

-Why We Chose It: SAP Business One’s on-premise ERP software is ideal for businesses of all sizes, though it it remains popular with small to mid-sized businesses.
-In fact, most companies using SAP have between 10 and 99 employees, though some can reach up to 500.
-We picked Business One because it’s highly scalable and fits a wide range of industries.
+SAP Business One’s on-premise ERP software is ideal for businesses of all sizes, though it remains popular with small to mid-sized businesses.
+In fact, most companies using SAP Business One have between 10 and 99 employees, though some can reach up to 500.

-We like that SAP Business One offers extensive customizability options through the Software Development Kit (SDK).
-However, our research showed that it’s generally more expensive than other ERP systems.
+SAP Business One offers extensive customizability options through the Software Development Kit (SDK).
+However, it’s generally more expensive than other ERP systems.
 Upfront license costs and ongoing maintenance fees make Business One pricier, especially for very small companies.

 Best Overall: